nikospavlopoulos/proudsalespro/README.md

 ## 📎 Final Notes and Screenshots Overview

-This blog was a **learning playground** for me at the start of my career.
+This blog was a **learning playground** for me at the start of my sales & business development career.
 Although it’s no longer online, I credit it with teaching me the foundations of:

 - **HTML/CSS editing**
 - **CMS usage and plugin ecosystems**